khusmann/interlacer/README.md

 #> [1] 25.375
 ```

-But the missing reasons can still be utilized!
-The following, for
+But the missing reasons are still there!
+To indicate a value should be
+treated as a missing reason instead of a regular value, you can use the
-example, will filter the data set for all individuals that `REFUSED` to
+`na()` function.
+The following, for example, will filter the data set
-give their favorite color:
+for all individuals that `REFUSED` to give their favorite color:

 ``` r
 ex |>